ZaneL/waveHeight/README.md

   return highPassFiltered;
 }
 ```
-Wave height measurement is possible because we can limit noise in the data by reseting the position at the trough of each wave.
+Wave height measurement is possible because we can limit noise accumulation by reseting the position at the trough of each wave.
 Experimentally, we decided this could be approximated by the point in time at which the magnitude of the acceleration vector is less than 0.15.

 ```
 // Take magnitude of newVec